 However, a RFP is not to be confused with an invitation for bid (IFB).
 An IFB is sent when a business already knows what their need is and how they want to fulfill the need (i.e. “I’ve made all my measurements, have a specific design already drafted, and my materials are all picked out and ready.
 I just need someone to do the work for me.”).
 Businesses that send IFBs are likely only seeking bids to fit their financial needs.
 Contracts from IFBs are typically fixed-price with limited readjustment.

-For the purpose of this guide, we’ll be referring to RFPs, not IFBs.
+For the purpose of this guide, we’ll be referring to RFPs or contract proposals, not IFBs.

 When you receive a RFP, or seek one out, it’s time to pull together your business proposal in response.

-If you’re like millions of other small business owners just starting out, you probably don’t know where to start.
+If you’re like millions of other small business owners just starting out, you probably don’t know where to start on a contract proposal.
 In your search for understanding, you may have seen a slew of business proposal templates, which can certainly be helpful.
 Unfortunately, most don’t fully explain what to actually put in those templates to improve your chances at winning a job.